Pacific Assistance Dogs Society

 About Pacific Assistance Dogs Society:

-Pacific Assistance Dogs Society is a 3-star rated, financially transparent charity.
-It has a below average results reporting grade and its overhead spending is within Ci’s reasonable range.
-The charity has $3.4m in reserve funds which can cover just under two years of annual program costs.
+Pacific Assistance Dogs Society (PADS) is a 4-star, financially transparent charity.
+Its results reporting score is B-, which is below average.
+Its overhead spending is within Ci’s reasonable range.
+Its reserve funds can cover two years of annual program costs.

 My anchor